patrickvando/interpreter/README.md

 ## Background

 This was a learning project for me.
-I learned a lot about compilers and assembly.
-I also learned about managing complexity in a larger personal project.
-Compilers are fascinating and I have still have much to learn.
-I plan to continue on expanding the features available in this compiler.
+My goal was to make a compiler capable of turning a traditionally structured high level language into low level assembly.
+I learned a lot about compilers and assembly in the process of making this project, but it remains very bare-bones in terms of functionality.
+Recursive functions, loops, and integer operations are enough to make a number of fun programs (see the included examples) - but of course any complete compiler would also include support for strings, doubles, arrays, classes (and more).

+There are also still many areas of compiler design that I am continuing to learn about; error recovery, type-checking, and instruction/register optimization are all interesting and important areas of compiler design that this project does not address in its current implementation.
+I hope to continue learning about compilers and expanding this project!

 ## Dependencies